Azure/portaldocs/portal-sdk/generated/top-blades-resourcemenu.md

    /**
     * Gets the browse config.
     *
-    * @return A promise which will be resolved with the browse config.
+    * @returns A promise which will be resolved with the browse config.
     */
    public getBrowseConfig(): Promise<FxAssets.BrowseConfig> {
        // This sample shows how to include additional columns for the printer resource and sets one pre-defined